 Instead, customers often place store pick-up orders and store personnel have no idea, so they don’t start preparing the order until the customer walks in.
 Alternatively, some retailers check store pick-up orders every 1-2 hours and prepare them in bulk.
 In both of these cases, customers have to wait for their orders after arriving at the store, adding friction to the customer experience and reducing repeat BOPIS purchases.
 After all, the whole point of BOPIS is to skip long queues in-store!

-To avoid this poor customer experience, your Omnichannel Order Management system must notify retail store associates about store pick-up orders in as close to real-time as possible, so that they can begin processing these orders immediately and greet customers with a bag.
+To avoid this poor customer experience, your Omnichannel Order Management system must notify retail store associates about store pick-up orders as close to real-time as possible, so that they can begin processing these orders immediately and greet customers with a bag.
 These updates can be communicated through email, SMS, or push notifications to their mobile POS.

 6. Offer alternate fulfillment options to save store pick-up orders instead of canceling them